How To Create A Social Media Strategy For Your Cleaning Business (with Free Template)

-Show pictures of dirty water
+DON’T: Share pictures of dirty water

 A surprising amount of companies will post images which show a dirty bucket of water while they’re cleaning, thinking it’s showcasing how dirty somewhere was before they cleaned it.
 However, showing these pictures is not selling your business, rather it creates an association between your company and dirt!

 HOW TO QUICKLY SHARE AND SCHEDULE YOUR POSTS (FREE SOFTWARE)

-After creating your graphics to accompany your posts, you’ll want to think about scheduling these posts using Hootsuite.com.
-You can add 3 social media platforms (Facebook, Twitter, Instagram, etc) and schedule 13 posts FOR FREE.
-If you want more, you have to pay for it (£16/month).
-Hootsuite.com saves you hours each month.
+After creating your graphics to accompany your posts, you’ll want to think about scheduling these posts using www.hootsuite.com.
+You can add 3 social media platforms (Facebook, Twitter, Instagram, etc) and schedule a limited amount of posts FOR FREE.
+If you want more, you have to pay for their service.
+It’s pretty reasonable when you consider that it saves you hours each month.

 If This Then That, functions off rules outlining that if one thing happens, another thing should happen as a result of this.
 It is essentially a rule platform.
 For example, if I put a post on Facebook, then post this on Instagram.
 If it is the first of the month, post this on Facebook.
 If someone follows me on Twitter, send a message thanking them.
-Some of these examples can really help you save time in the long-run.